Hamish Stewart (rugby league)

 Hamish Stewart (born 12 August 2004) is an Australian professional rugby league footballer who plays as a forward for the St. George Illawarra Dragons in the National Rugby League.

+Career

+2025

 In round 1 of the 2025 NRL season, Stewart made his NRL debut for St. George Illawarra against the Canterbury-Bankstown Bulldogs at Jubilee Oval.
-Stewart played 19 games for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.
+Stewart played 19 games for St. George Illawarra in the 2025 season as the club finished 15th on the ladder.
+On 31 October 2025, St. George Illawarra announced that Stewart had re-signed with the club until the end of 2029.

+2026

+He played 23 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.